p3ol/oak/packages/oak/README.md

 - Type: `Array`
 - Default: `[]`

-Defines a list of components/fields to override.
+Defines a list of components to override.
 See [overrides](#overrides) for more information.

 #### settings
 - Type: `Object`